Insurance Claim Adjusters (230-RICR-20-50-4)

 R.I.
 Gen. Laws Chapter 27-10

-This Technical Revision is being promulgated to correct two subsections labeled "22" in Section 4.11.
+This Technical Revision is being promulgated to correct the Subchapter name from "SUBCHAPTER 50 INSURANCE PRODUCERS AND OTHER NON-INSURER ENTITIES" to "SUBCHAPTER 50 INSURANCE PRODUCERS AND OTHER NON-INSURER LICENSEES".
 No substantive changes were made to the rule.